ChriPiv/quantum-message-passing-paper/README.md

 # specify cloner to be used
 cloner = VarNodeCloner(theta) # ENU cloner

-# run BPQM to decode fifth bit with an unrolling depth of 2
+# run BPQM to decode the fifth bit with an unrolling depth of 2
+# (codeword bits are zero-indexed)
 p_bit = decode_bpqm(code, theta, cloner=VarNodeCloner(theta), height=2, mode='bit', bit=4, only_zero_codeword=True, debug=False)
 print("The probability of successfully decoding the first codeword bit is", p_bit)